CompuTec/computec-docs/docs/appengine/plugins-user-guide/manufacturing-order-360/plugin-installation-and-configuration.md

 Two plugins need to be installed: **MO360** and **PPF**.

-## ProcessForce
+## CompuTec ProcessForce

-The MO360 plugin can optionally be accessed directly from the ProcessForce level.
+The MO360 plugin can optionally be accessed directly from the CompuTec ProcessForce level.

     ![Manufacturing Order 360](../manufacturing-order-360/media/image2020-9-14-23-18-44.png)